jundalisay/spblist/content/en/research/mohammad/quran/sura-067.md

 and to Him you will be rounded up.”
 25. And they say, “When will this promise be fulfilled, if you are truthful?”
-26. Say, “Knowledge is with Allah, and I am only a clear warner.”
+26. Say, “Knowledge is with Enki, and I am only a clear warner.”

 27. But when they see it approaching, the faces